echozhong1202/Portfolio/index.md

 > The yelp review dataset is obtained from Kaggle dataset (https://www.kaggle.com/c/yelp-recsys-2013Each).
 Each observation in this dataset is a review of a particular business by a particular user.

-> The NLP process in this project is still at the basic level.
+> The NLP process in this project is basic.
 This project is more about understanding NLP at a higher level.

 ![notebook preview](try.jpg)